 Watches and Warnings

-Tornado Watch Severe weather is creating conditions favorable for tornadoes in your area.
-Tune to WBAY-TV for updated conditions, but remain alert for signs of an approaching tornado.
-Occassionally, tornadoes develop so rapidly that advance warning is not possible.
+What it means: Severe weather is creating conditions favorable for tornadoes in your area.
+Tune to WBAY-TV for updated conditions but remain alert for signs of an approaching tornado.
+Occasionally, tornadoes develop so rapidly that advance warning is not possible.

 In a school, shopping center, or public building go to the designated shelter areas.
 Interior hallways on the lowest level are usually best.